priscillamc/network-username-restrictions-override/readme.txt

 = 1.2 =
 * Remove use of call-time pass by reference to avoid warnings on PHP 5.3 and newer
+* Secondary username length check no longer causes an error when adding a username longer than the configured minimum

 = 1.1 =
 * Update plugin URIs